WICG/first-party-sets/README.md

 User agents need not perform this normalization on the domains in their static lists; user agents may reject static lists that include non-HTTPS domains.

 # Clearing Site Data on Set Transitions
 Sites may need to change which Related Website Set they are a member of.
-Since membership in a set could provide access to cross-site cookies via automatic grants of the Storage Access API, we need to pay attention to these transitions so that they don’t link user identities across all the FPSs they’ve historically been in.
+Since membership in a set could provide access to cross-site cookies via automatic grants of the Storage Access API, we need to pay attention to these transitions so that they don’t link user identities across all the RWSs they’ve historically been in.
 In particular, we must ensure that a domain cannot transfer a user identifier from one Related Website Set to another when it changes its set membership.
 While a set member may not always request and be granted access to cross-site cookies, for the sake of simplicity of handling set transitions, we propose to treat such access as always granted.

 In order to achieve this, the browser must clear site data after a site undergoes certain transitions, before starting any fetches that depend on that data/storage.